sailpoint-oss/colab-transforms/README.md

 <!-- CONTACT -->
 ## Discuss
-[Click Here](https://developer.sailpoint.com/discuss/new-topic?title=Your%20CoLab%20question%20title&body=Your%20CoLab%20question%20body%20here&category_id=2&tags=colab) to discuss this Colab Category with other users.
+[Click Here](https://developer.sailpoint.com/discuss/new-topic?title=Your%20CoLab%20question%20title&body=Your%20CoLab%20question%20body%20here&category_id=2&tags=colab) to discuss the Colab with other users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>